Deputies investigating ‘suspicious death’ after body is found in Orange Cove orchard

 ORANGE COVE, California.
-(KSEE) – The Fresno County Sheriff’s Office is investigating what it is calling a suspicious death in Orange Cove.
+(KGPE) – The Fresno County Sheriff’s Office is investigating what it is calling a suspicious death in Orange Cove.

 Around 2:20 p.m. on Monday afternoon, the Sheriff’s Office says a man was found dead near Anchor and Railroad avenues.